jddecker/jddecker.github.io/content/blog/hello world/index.md

     runs-on: ubuntu-latest
     steps:
     - name: Checkout main
-      uses: actions/checkout@v4
+      uses: actions/checkout@v4  # check out the repository code
     - name: Build and deploy
-      uses: shalzz/zola-deploy-action@v0.20.0
+      uses: shalzz/zola-deploy-action@v0.20.0  # Uses Zola to build the site
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 Just drop this into a YAML file in `.github/workflows`.
 I called my file `zola-build.yml`.

 Then set your Github Pages settings to *deploy from a branch* and set that branch to *gh-pages* and the *root* folder.
+I couldn't find a way to have it build to a folder in the main branch and have the site work, but GitHub Pages allows you to put your static website files in a branch called *gh-pages* to have your site visible to the public.

 ![Screenshot of the deploy from a branch setting](deploy%20from%20a%20branch.webp)